 The beginning course in the survey of British literature covers the Anglo-Saxon period through the middle of the eighteenth century.
 Selected readings lead to discussions about the growth of nationalism and its reflection in literary pride and canon formation.
-(Prerequisites: ENG120, ENG155)
+(Prerequisites: Minimum grade of C- in ENG120 and ENG155)

-ENG 366 British Literature II: Romantics, Victorians, Moderns, Post-Moderns 4 The survey of British literature continues with selected writings from the Romantic period through to the present day.
+ENG 366 British Literature II

+"The survey of British literature continues with selected writings from the Romantic period through to the present day.
 Readings cover the rise of the novel, the fight for women's rights and the decline of colonialism.
 (Prerequisites: ENG120, ENG155)